tensorflow/build/wsl2_gpu_guide/README.md

-# WSL2 gpu guide
+# WSL2 GPU Guide

-The directory contains instructions for enabling GPU with Tensorflow on a WSL2 virtual machine.
+Instructions for enabling GPU with Tensorflow on a WSL2 virtual machine.

-Maintainer: @Avditvs (Independant)
+Maintainer: @Avditvs (Independent)

 ***